speedfuns/botw/MasterSwordAndDungeons.md

 > Note: When picking up a horse, your aiming to get one with a 4-speed stat.
 There's no precise way to know which one is a 4-speed, but there are some clues which can help you: the leader and spotted horses are never 4-speed; 4-speed horses always have a 3-stamina stat.

-Head to Bosh Kala and complete **The Wind Guides You** `(5/24)`

-Go to Riverside Stable and enter Wahgo Katta, complete **Metal Connections**. `(6/24)`

 Head straight to the Kaam Ya'tak shrine.

-Get Edge of Duality and the Diamond from **Test of Power**, complete it. `(7/24)`
+Get Edge of Duality and the Diamond from **Test of Power**, complete it. `(5/24)`
 > Note: If you use the second bomb boost, heal with 2 Hylian Herbs and 1 Hylian Shroom before the second boost.

-Go to Katah Chuki shrine.
+Go to Katah Chuki shrine, before activating the shrine, grab the **Fire Arrows** from the chest standing atop of the brick wall nearby.
+> Note: Skip getting the Fire Arrows here if you decided to pick the ones near Magnesis before.

-Complete **A Minor Test of Strength** using Edge of Duality. `(8/24)`
+Complete **A Minor Test of Strength** using Edge of Duality. `(6/24)`

-Head to Zalta Wa shrine and complete **Two Orbs to Guide You**. `(9/24)`
+Head to Zalta Wa shrine and complete **Two Orbs to Guide You**. `(7/24)`

-Go to Tabantha Stable and drop your horse nearby.

-\* Enter Shae Loya and complete **Aim for the Moment**. `(10/24)`
+Head to Shae Loya and complete **Aim for the Moment** `(8/24)`
-> Note: From here until Soh Kofi, the shrine count in this document may not be accurate due to the optional routing.
-Possibilites will be denoted as, for example, 10,11,12/24 if the shrine could be any of the tenth, eleventh, or twelfth completed.

 ### Tabantha Stable

-Grab the **Knight's Sword**.

-> If you plan on completing Bareeda Naag, grab a bundle of **Wood** and at least one **Spicy Pepper**.
-It is not slower to grab all three.
+Grab a bundle of **Wood**, three **Wild Berries** and three **Spicy Peppers**.

-Talk to Toren for 500 rupees.
+Talk to Toren for 500 rupees, afterwards grab the **Woodcutter Axe** near the cart.

-Register your horse.

-If you *do not* plan on completing Bareeda Naag, use the fire and **sleep until night time**.
-> Note: The reason we do this is to get a better current of air on the way to Rito when launching.
-It also makes Wasteland easier because by that point it will usually be daytime.
+> Optional: You can register your horse here for safety later in the run.

 Perform a Stasis Launch to the area near the Stone Talus.

 Get the Rare Deposit near the Talus (this deposit is hidden behind a wall of breakable rocks).
-You should get at least a total of **834 rupees worth of ore** (or 624 if you got the DLC Ruby).
+You should get at least a total of **334 rupees worth of ore** (or 124 if you got the DLC Ruby).
-> If you got less than the minimum amount, you can grab some ore later inside the Yiga Hideout.
+> Note: If you got less than the minimum amount, you can grab some ore later inside the Yiga Hideout.

 Ore | Sell Price
 ----- | -----